wake/Silex-Twig-Assetic-Integration-Provider/README.md

 ));
 ```

-Important: You need to register [Twig service](http://silex.sensiolabs.org/doc/providers/twig.html) before this code.
-We override some Twig loaders to force it expode some template informations.
+Important: Make sure you are using [TwigServiceProvider](http://silex.sensiolabs.org/doc/providers/twig.html) and have registered before this code.
+It override some Twig loaders to force it expode little template informations.

 ## Usage